leonardo-blas/japanese-dictionary/README.md

 # Japanese dictionary
 Deployed at: [japanesedictionary.pythonanywhere.com](https://japanesedictionary.pythonanywhere.com)
 <br>
 The page may take some seconds to load.
+See **Why does it take so long to load?**.
 <br>
 Seeing "n/a" means there is no image associated with a radical or its mnemonic.